TheJanusStream/symbios-avatar/docs/budget.md

 **"What is left over" must be computed at the dearest body.** Leftover-defined ceilings (`hair::clump::MAX_TRIANGLES`) go stale whenever anything else moves, and the default body's leftover is ~800 triangles more generous than a seeded long-broad one's.
-Its docstring records three stale generations, which is why `the_hair_ceiling_is_what_the_budget_actually_leaves` now re-measures the leftover in the suite instead of anybody quoting it (#209).
+The last leftover-defined ceiling went stale at three times the room that actually existed, which is why `the_hair_ceiling_is_what_the_budget_actually_leaves` now re-measures the leftover in the suite instead of anybody quoting it (#209).